learn-academy-2019-foxtrot/javascript-intro-assessment-jeelnaik/js-intro.md

 1. What is a function?
 Why would you use one?

   Your answer: A function is a block for code.
 Functions are mainly used to write the code that can be repetative in a program. for example, logging the elements in an array.
-To log every element in arrays, a function can be used so that i can be reused for every array or string in your program.
+To log every element in an array, a function can be used so that it can be reused for every array or string in your program.

-  Researched answer:
+  Researched answer: A function is a subprogram that can be called by code external or internal to the function.
+A function is composed of a sequence of statements called the function body.
+Values can be passed to a function, and the function will return a value.
+  The parameters of a function call are the function's arguments.
+Arguments are passed to functions by value.

 2. List 5 examples of JavaScript array methods.

-  Your answer: .push() , .pop() , .shift() , .unshift() , .reverse()
+  Your answer: push() , pop() , shift() , unshift() , reverse()

-  Researched answer:
+  Researched answer: join() , splice() , concat() , sort() , forEach()